THE LAURIE OSBORNE ESTATE MEDAL COLLECTION

 Monday, 25 May - Monday, 8 June 2026

-WW1 Pair to a Lyttleton Railways Fireman who served and was wounded in France; along with photos; correspondence and discharge certificates,
+WWI Pair and Cap Badge to a Lyttleton Railways Fireman who served in the 15th Reinforcements and was wounded in France; along with photos; correspondence and discharge certificates,

 Estimate $600 - $1,000